Google’s data centre investments in EU since 2007 exceed EUR 4.3b

 Copenhagen Economics says the benefits of these data centers for local communities across the EU is immense.

 First, data centers create jobs in remote areas that include IT technicians, electrical and mechanical engineers, catering, facilities and security staff.

 Second, a big company like Google investing into an area often open and influence others to do the same as it confirms the presence of skills, suppliers and resources that other investors are looking for.

 Third, research has found that large multinational companies’ hold technical, operational and managerial knowledge that can improve the productivity of local suppliers through knowledge spill-overs and market-size effects

-Copenhagen Economics says Google data centres also help digital users consumer energy in a more efficient and environmentally-friendly way.
+Copenhagen Economics says Google data centers also help digital users consumer energy in a more efficient and environmentally-friendly way.

-Research has shown large data centres are more energy-efficient than individual servers and by pooling the server needs of many customers a lot of energy can be saved.
-The report uses the example of moving email services from in-house servers to data centres via cloud-based solutions, which could save European companies EUR 850 million in energy costs every year.
+Research has shown large data centers are more energy-efficient than individual servers and by pooling the server needs of many customers a lot of energy can be saved.
+The report uses the example of moving email services from in-house servers to data centers via cloud-based solutions, which could save European companies EUR 850 million in energy costs every year.

-Over the years Google has been able to reduce its energy dispersion indicator (power usage effectiveness, PUE) to an average of 1.12 – significantly lower than the European data centre average of 1.70.
+Over the years Google has been able to reduce its energy dispersion indicator (power usage effectiveness, PUE) to an average of 1.12 – significantly lower than the European data center average of 1.70.

-Furthermore, Google is committed to purchase enough renewable energy to cover the electricity consumed at its data centres and operations.
+Furthermore, Google is committed to purchase enough renewable energy to cover the electricity consumed at its data centers and operations.